 But why do some yards have irrigation while others don’t?
 To understand the answer to that question, we must go back over a century to the early 1900s.

-History and purpose of the Salt River Valley Water Users’ Association
+The Salt River Valley Water Users’ Association

 In the Wild West days of the Valley, water resources were hard to come by for a booming population.
-Thanks to the National Reclamation Act of 1902, an opportunity to secure the Valley’s water future presented itself.
+Thanks to the National Reclamation Act of 1902, an opportunity to secure the Valley’s future water supply presented itself.
 Around that time, a diligent group of Valley residents formed the Salt River Valley Water Users’ Association (SRVWUA or Association) in 1903.

 The pledge of more than 200,000 acres of land allowed SRP to be one of the nation’s first five reclamation projects.

-To secure government funds to build and maintain the dams and canals we know today, association members pledged their land as collateral to secure government loans to build dams and unify and expand the system of canals we know today.
+Association members pledged their land as collateral to secure government loans to build dams and unify and expand the system of canals we know today.
 These early community-based investors helped move development forward on a grand scale in the Valley.
 In return, their land secured rights to shares of the desert’s most precious resource – water.

 For in-depth historical information about SRP’s beginnings and the SRVWUA, download the e-book ‘The Story of SRP: Water, Power and Community.’